MondayCha/ceph-csi/docs/static-pvc.md

 | imageFeatures |       CSI RBD currently supports `layering, journaling, exclusive-lock` features.
 If `journaling` is enabled, must enable `exclusive-lock` too       |   Yes    |
 |    mounter    |                      If set to `rbd-nbd`, use `rbd-nbd` on nodes that have `rbd-nbd` and `nbd` kernel modules to map rbd images                      |    No    |

+> [!note]
-**Note** ceph-csi does not supports rbd image deletion for static PV.
+> ceph-csi does not supports rbd image deletion for static PV.
 `persistentVolumeReclaimPolicy` in PV spec must be set to `Retain` to avoid PV delete attempt in csi-provisioner.